okeeffed/developer-notes/manual/Web/Web-Concepts.md

 - `defer`: When present, it specifies that the script is executed when the page has finished parsing.
 - `disabled`: A disabled input element is unusable and un-clickable.
 - `data-*`: data-\* attributes allow us to store extra information on standard, semantic HTML elements without other hacks such as non-standard attributes, extra properties on DOM, or Node.setUserData().
-- Aria labels: Accessibility concerns, for example, making sure an input checkbox has a larger responding area (use label “for”).
-Also, role=”button”, role=”presentation”, etc.
+- Aria labels: Accessibility concerns, for example, making sure an input checkbox has a larger responding area (use label "for").
+Also, role="button", role="presentation", etc.

 ## JavaScript